azerothcore/mod-npc-beastmaster/README.md

 ## BeastMaster NPC
 - Latest build status with azerothcore: [![Build Status](https://github.com/azerothcore/mod-npc-beastmaster/workflows/core-build/badge.svg?branch=master&event=push)](https://github.com/azerothcore/mod-npc-beastmaster)

-## Important notes

-You have to use at least AzerothCore commit [3f0739f](https://github.com/azerothcore/azerothcore-wotlk/commit/3f0739f1c9a5289444ff9d62834b7ceb38879ba9).
+# AzerothCore - BeastMaster NPC

 ## Description

-This module allows each class (even Warlocks and Death Knights) to use hunter pets by adding a special NPC.
-This NPC provides the following options:
+This module allows **all classes** (not just hunters) to adopt and use hunter pets by interacting with a special NPC.
+The NPC provides:
-- teach the necessary hunter skills
+- Hunter skills (for non-hunters)
-- provide different pets (even exotic) which can be customized in the config file
+- Adoption of normal, rare, and exotic pets (all loaded from `conf/tames.json`)
-- food for the pets
+- Pet food vendor
-- stables (only for hunters)
+- Stables (for hunters)

-The module can be configured to be restricted to hunters only.
-In this mode it can serve as a source for rare pets specified in the config file.
+- **Tracked pets system**: view, summon, rename, and delete your adopted pets

+## Important Notes

+- All tameable pets are loaded from `conf/tames.json`.
+Missing or malformed entries are skipped and logged.
+- The config file (`npc_beastmaster.conf.dist`) controls rare and rare exotic pet highlighting by entry ID.
+- Tracked pets are stored in the `beastmaster_tamed_pets` table in your world database.
+- Profanity filtering for pet names uses `conf/profanity.txt` (reloads automatically if changed).

+## Tracked Pets Feature

+- When you adopt a pet, it is automatically tracked and stored in the database.
+- You can view your tracked pets from the BeastMaster NPC menu (all classes supported).
+- For each tracked pet, you can:
+  - **Summon**: Instantly summon the pet if you do not already have one out.
+  - **Rename**: Select "Rename" and then type the new name in chat.
+Type `.cancel` to abort.
+  - **Delete**: Remove the pet from your tracked list (with confirmation).
+- The tracked pets menu supports pagination if you have many pets.
+- The menu displays each pet's name, date tamed, family, and rarity.
+- Tracked pets update instantly after rename or delete.

 ## How to use ingame

 As GM:
-- add NPC permanently:
+- Add NPC permanently:
  ```
  .npc add 601026
  ```
-- add NPC temporarily:
+- Add NPC temporarily:
  ```
  .npc add temp 601026
  ```

+The NPC will appear as "White Fang" (entry: 601026).

 ## Notice:

-Due to the uniquiness of the module you will get this message on the worldconsole, but nothing is broken.
+Due to the uniqueness of the module you will get this message on the worldconsole, but nothing is broken.
 It is due to the npc not exactly having a gossip menu in the database, the script handles the gossip menu.

 ![image](https://user-images.githubusercontent.com/16887899/154327532-612b03d8-64f0-460e-8f4b-7cbfd31a7381.png)